-- 4.93 FE Audit, Finance and Regulation costs are in the main driven by staff costs and professional and legal fees. - 4.94 In the 2020 year FE had audit, finance and regulation costs of £477k.
-FE had 8.2 FTEs employed within the Audit, Finance and Regulation cost category in 2020 and has proposed an increase of 1.5 FTEs in this area for the GD23 period. - 4.95 We note that FE have only provided an explanation for an increase of 0.5 FTEs.
-FE's explanation for this increase is in relation to workstreams to support the Utility Regulator in delivering projects currently identified within its Corporate Work plan such as our Consumer Protection Programme. - 4.96 We note however that FE has already employed an additional 0.8 FTE above that provided for in the GD17 final determination at 8.2 FTEs versus 7.4 FTEs.
-We consider that the additional 0.8 FTEs already employed by FE should be sufficient to deal with the workstreams described by FE. - 4.97 FE has projected professional and legal fees which contain uplifts of £300k in 2021 and 2027 'to reflect the necessary consultancy advice associated with price control reviews'. - 4.98 We note that the £300k uplifts in relation to price control costs projected by FE are significantly above those projected by another GDN which operates under the same price control process as FE.
-Consequently, we have not allowed this scale of uplift for the GD23 draft determination.
-We have however allowed an allowance for price control costs at an efficient level for the 2027 and 2028 years. - 4.99 For all other years we have accepted FE projected professional and legal fees as they are in line with medium term historic average actuals.
+- 4.125 FE Audit, Finance and Regulation costs are in the main driven by staff costs and professional and legal fees. - 4.126 In the 2020 year FE had audit, finance and regulation costs of £477k.
+FE had 8.2 FTEs employed within the Audit, Finance and Regulation cost category in 2020 and has proposed an increase of 1.5 FTEs in this area for the GD23 period. - 4.127 For the draft determination we noted that FE have only provided an explanation for an increase of 0.5 FTEs.
+FE's explanation for this increase is in relation to workstreams to support the Utility Regulator in delivering projects currently identified within its Corporate Work plan, such as our Consumer Protection Programme. - 4.128 We also noted however that FE has already employed an additional 0.8 FTE above that provided for in the GD17 final determination at 8.2 FTEs versus 7.4 FTEs.
+We considered that the additional 0.8 FTEs already employed by FE should be sufficient to deal with the workstreams described by FE. - 4.129 FE has projected professional and legal fees which contain uplifts of £300k in 2021 and 2027 'to reflect the necessary consultancy advice associated with price control reviews.' - 4.130 For the draft determination we noted that the £300k uplift in relation to price control costs projected by FE are significantly above those projected by another GDN which operates under the same price control process as FE.
+Consequently, we did not allow this scale of uplift for the draft determination.

+However, we included an allowance for price control costs at an efficient level for the 2027 and 2028 years.